South India or Sri Lanka

 L 90 cm x W 33 x D 26 cm

-In South India, especially in Tamil Nadu and Karnataka, this type of horse’s head was traditionally mounted on the front of ceremonial carts (ratha) dedicated to Aiyanar, a local guardian god.
-The horses represented the gods’ mounts and symbolised strength, speed and protection.
+In Tamil Nadu, South India, and Sri Lanka, this type of life-size horse head was traditionally mounted on the front of ceremonial carts (ratha) dedicated to Aiyanar, a local guardian god.
+Or the head was sculped as part of a larger statue of a horse that carried Aiyanar.
+The horse represented the gods’ mounts and symbolised strength, speed and protection.

-The carving style marked by strong rhythmic lines, large expressive eyes, and the use of polychromy is characteristic of Tamil Nadu art, especially within the Aiyanar cult.
+The carving style marked by strong, rhythmic lines, large expressive eyes, and the use of polychrome is characteristic of Tamil Nadu art, especially within the Aiyanar cult.
+This superb sculptural piece has a tremendous presence.